-An important element of how to manage a salon business is creating the right pricing strategy for your hair salon or beauty salon.
+An important element of how to manage a salon business is creating the right pricing strategy.
 Setting the right pricing list is essential to target the right customer base and to ensure you reach your goals.

 Determining prices of services in your salon or spa must be based on a broad thoughtful basis.
 It requires a basic understanding of both your financial and business goals, set out in your salon business plan .
 The right price should meet the requirement of the buyer and seller.
 It is important to develop a salon pricing strategy.
 If you hit the right price, your clients will be happy, your profits will be higher and your bottom line will be healthy.

 However, setting the right price is one of the most difficult decisions to make when starting a business or introducing a new service.
 Many salon owners make the mistake of setting up a flawed pricing structure.
 As a result they find themselves working very hard for so little…